ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 Health check specification
 ==========================

-All apps that run in production are required to have an http health check endpoint, even if they are event driven.
+All apps that run in production are required to have an HTTP health check endpoint, even if they are event-driven.
 This health check must comply with [the spec](#health-check-spec).
 The main function of these health checks is to enable the apps to signal to the platform whether or not they are functional.
 The platform will then use this information to manage routing to the app and the lifecycle of the app.

 The health check can be looked at in two parts: